Geranium Cuttings Update

 overwintering geraniums

-For the past couple of years, I’ve been overwintering geraniums instead of tossing the plants onto the compost pile at the end of the garden season.
+For the past couple of years, I’ve been overwintering geraniums.
+I used to toss the plants onto the compost pile at the end of the garden season.
 I’ve always hated wasting them and soon discovered they’re not all that difficult to overwinter.
 Hooray!
 You might recall that I’ve filmed some videos on overwintering geraniums, which have been really popular.
-I guess […]
+I […]

 Read more